ldkong1205/MSc-Dissertation/README.md

 > The same patterns appear in different regions.

-> Subsampling the pixels will not change the objects.
+> Subsampling the pixels will not change the objects (patterns).

 #### c.
 The structure of YOLO: